Chris Fuamatu-Maʻafala: Pittsburgh Steelers

-Fuamatu-Ma'afala was selected in the sixth round (178th overall) of the 1998 NFL Draft by the Pittsburgh Steelers.
+Fuamatu-Ma'afala was selected in the sixth round (178th overall) of the 1998 NFL draft by the Pittsburgh Steelers.

 In 1998, Fuamatu-Ma'afala played in 12 games for the Steelers.
-In his rookie season, he carried the ball seven times for 30 yards and two touchdowns, he also made nine receptions for 84 yards and one touchdown.
+In his rookie season, he carried the ball seven times for 30 yards and two touchdowns; he also made nine receptions for 84 yards and one touchdown.

 In 1999, Fuamatu-Ma'afala appeared in only nine games.
 On the season, he rushed the ball one time for four yards, and had zero receptions.
 His lone carry of the season came against the first meeting of the season between the Pittsburgh Steelers and the Cincinnati Bengals.

 In 2000, Fuamatu-Ma'afala played in seven games for the Steelers.
 In his seven games he carried the ball 21 times for 149 yards and one touchdown.
 He also had 11 receptions for 107 yards.
 Fuamatu-Ma'afala did not play until week three, and did not play again after week eight.

 In his first appearance of the season during week three's loss to the Cleveland Browns, Fuamatu-Ma'afala carried the ball twice for 22 yards, and also recorded two receptions for eight yards.
 In the week four loss to the Tennessee Titans, he carried the ball four times for 21 yards, and also recorded three receptions for 36 yards.
 During the Steelers week five win over the Jacksonville Jaguars, Fuamatu-Ma'afala rushed the ball seven times for 51 yards and one touchdown.
 He also had two receptions for 39 yards.
-In the week six victory over the New York Jets, he had seven carries for 35 yard, and also recorded two touchdowns for 23 yards.
+In the week six victory over the New York Jets, he had seven carries for 35 yards, and also recorded two touchdowns for 23 yards.
 During the week seven win over the Bengals, Fuamatu-Ma'afala recorded two receptions for one yard.
 In his final appearance of the season, Fuamatu-Ma'afala rushed the ball one time for 20 yards.

 In 2001, Fuamatu-Ma'afala had the best season of his professional career.
 He appeared in all 16 games for Pittsburgh.
 On the season, he rushed the ball 120 times, for 453 yards, and three touchdowns.
 He also had 16 receptions for 127 yards and one touchdown.